What Is Branding?

-I originally wrote this short and sweet, 2-minute read for my clients to help them understand the place of visual design in the branding of their businesses.
+I wrote this short and sweet, 5-minute read for my clients to help them understand the place of visual design in relation to branding their businesses.
 Setting a course for your graphic designer to create a visual identity that reinforces your brand will help you get more from your marketing.
 Visual design is not branding, but rather carries your brand message, which should be deliberate and thorough if you want to connect with your audience.

 So what does the term mean, is it just an overused buzz-word for marketing geeks?

 Admittedly, branding is the new black, but the truth is, it’s nothing new.
 The term encapsulates the concept of perception.
 Put simply, it’s whatever your audience thinks it is based on what they know about you.
 When you think about it, this small word carries a lot of weight.

 Big companies like Coca-Cola and Ford have long understood the importance of driving their brands.
 In fact, some companies control entire markets based solely on public perception (think Nike’s Better World concept that promotes sports as a force for good.)

 Are they great companies?

 Sure.
 But their products aren’t necessarily better than anyone else’s, they just seem to figure out how to be more memorable than the other guys.